Hexagon/croner/README.md

 *   Croner allow you to pass a javascript Date object, or a ISO 8601 formatted string, as a pattern.
 The scheduled function will trigger at the specified date/time, and only once.
 If you use a timezone different from local, you should pass ISO 8601 local time in target location, and specify timezone using the options (2nd parameter).

 *   Croner allow to change how day-of-week and day-of-month is combined.
-By default croner (and Vixie cron) will trigger when day-of-month OR day-of-week conditions match In croner.
-As an example ```0 20 1 * MON``` will trigger on both the first of the month and on each monday.
-If you want to use AND (and in this example only trigger on mondays that also is 1st of the month) you can pass `{ legacyMode: false }`.
+By default croner (and Vixie cron) will trigger when day-of-month OR day-of-week conditions match.
+As an example ```0 20 1 * MON``` will trigger on the first of the month, as well as on each monday.
+If you want to use AND (and in this example only trigger on mondays that is also 1st of the month) you can pass `{ legacyMode: false }`.
 See issue [#53](https://github.com/Hexagon/croner/issues/53) for more information.

 ```javascript
 // ┌──────────────── (optional) second (0 - 59)